-- 24. The Office, in consultation with the Hearing Chair, will set the time and the location or manner of the hearing.
-The hearing may be conducted in person or remotely. - 25.
-Only the following persons may be present during the hearing: the Hearing Panel; the parties and their Advisors and support persons; witnesses and their support persons; a member of the Office; and a member of the Office of the Vice Chancellor and General Counsel (as advisor to the Hearing Panel).
-Witnesses and their support persons may be present only when being questioned, unless the Hearing Chair authorizes them to be present for another portion of the hearing. - 26.
-All evidence gathered during the investigation, regardless of whether it is identified in the Pre-Hearing Order, will be made available for the parties' inspection and review during the hearing.
-Subject to the Hearing Chair's determination of relevance, all parties will have equal opportunity to refer to such evidence during the hearing, including for purposes of an Advisor questioning another party. - 27.
-The Hearing Chair may, on their own initiative, direct any University employee or student to appear as a witness at the - 28.
-The Hearing Chair may recess a hearing if they conclude that the Hearing Panel requires additional evidence or information. - 29.
-The procedure at the hearing is as follows: - a.
-The Hearing Chair will call for questioning the Complainant and any relevant witnesses provided by the Complainant.
+24. The Office, in consultation with the Hearing Chair, will set the time and the location or manner of the hearing.
+The hearing may be conducted in person or remotely.

+25. Only the following persons may be present during the hearing: the Hearing Panel; the parties and their Advisors and support persons; witnesses and their support persons; a member of the Office; and a member of the Office of the Vice Chancellor and General Counsel (as advisor to the Hearing Panel).
+Witnesses and their support persons may be present only when being questioned, unless the Hearing Chair authorizes them to be present for another portion of the hearing.

+26. All evidence gathered during the investigation, regardless of whether it is identified in the Pre-Hearing Order, will be made available for the parties' inspection and review during the hearing.
+Subject to the Hearing Chair's determination of relevance, all parties will have equal opportunity to refer to such evidence during the hearing, including for purposes of an Advisor questioning another party.

+27. The Hearing Chair may, on their own initiative, direct any University employee or student to appear as a witness at the hearing.

+28. The Hearing Chair may recess a hearing if they conclude that the Hearing Panel requires additional evidence or information.